santi81/kafka-connect-hana/README.md

 `mode` - This setting can be used to specify the mode in which data should be fetched from SAP HANA table.
 Default is `bulk`.
 And supported values are `bulk, incrementing`.

+`queryMode` - This setting can be used to specify the query mode in which data should be fetched from SAP HANA table.
+Default is `table`.
+And supported values are `table, query ( to support sql queries )`.

 `{topic}.table.name` - This setting allows specifying the SAP Hana table name where the data needs to be written to.
 Should be a `String`.
 Must be compatible to SAP HANA Table name like `"SCHEMA"."TABLE"`.

 `{topic}.poll.interval.ms` - This setting allows specifying the poll interval at which the data should be fetched from SAP HANA table.
 Should be an `Integer`.
 Default value is `60000`.